 Volunteer Medical Services:

-MIEC would like to reassure our policyholders that their MIEC coverage extends to their volunteer medical services for the victims of the Northern California wildfires.
+MIEC would like to reassure our policyholders that their MIEC coverage extends to their volunteer medical services for the victims of the California wildfires.
 Please feel free to call your MIEC team at 800-227-4527 should you have any questions.

 Resources for MIEC policyholders: